strncat/strncat.github.io/_posts/competitive-programming/project-euler/2025-01-19-project-euler-50-consecutive-prime-sum.markdown

 	\end{align*}
 	$$
 </div>
 This idea is crucial.
-Because all we have to do now is try all the pairs below 1 million and we'll get an $$O(n^2)$$ algorithm instead of an exponential one.
-All we need to do now is to pre-compute that table with all the sums and then write a double loop to find the prime that can be written as the sum of the most consecutive primes below
+Because all we have to do now is try all prime pairs below 1 million and we'll get an $$O(n^2)$$ algorithm instead of an exponential one.
+All we need to do is to pre-compute that table with all the sums and then write a double loop to find the prime that can be written as the sum of the most consecutive primes.
 <!------------------------------------------------------------------------------------>
 {% highlight c++ %}
 int p = 0;